 Role Transitions with Oracle Data Guard by using SQL

 As a DBA, there are many situations required to switchover database role in Data Guard environment.
-For post 12c, the easy way is to execute one line command to switchover database:
+From 12c onwards , the easy way is to execute one line command to switchover database:

 OR